POLICIES AND PROCEDURES

 3.9 - TRADE SHOWS, EXPOSITIONS AND OTHER SALES FORUMS

 Market Partners may display and/or market MONAT products at trade shows and professional expositions.
-Before submitting a deposit to the event promoter, Market Partners must contact the MONAT UK Head Office and obtain permission in writing for conditional approval, as MONAT’s policy is to authorise only one MONAT business per event.
+Before submitting a deposit to the event promoter, Market Partners must contact the MONAT UK Customer and MP Care Department and obtain permission in writing for conditional approval, as MONAT’s policy is to authorise only one MONAT business per event.
 Final approval will be granted to the first Market Partner who submits an official advertisement of the event, a copy of the contract signed by both the Market Partner and the event official and a receipt indicating that a deposit for the booth has been paid.
 Approval is given only for the event specified.
 Any request to participate in future events must again be submitted to the Market Partner Support Department at UKMonatSupport@monatglobal.com.
 MONAT further reserves the right to refuse authorisation to participate at any function which it does not deem a suitable forum for the promotion of its products or the MONAT opportunity.
 Approval will not be given for swap meets, garage sales, car boot sales, flea markets or farmer’s markets as these events are not conducive to the professional image MONAT wishes to portray.

-Market Partner Holding Rank Below Market Mentor:
+Participation In Other Direct Selling Programs: Market Partner Holding Rank Below Market Mentor:

 If a Market Partner or member of their immediate household, is engaged in multilevel marketing, network marketing, relationship marketing or direct sales opportunity or any business that sells competing products, it is the responsibility of the Market Partner to ensure that the MONAT business is operated entirely separate and apart from any other program in which the Market Partner participates.
 To this end, Market Partners shall: